-Isothermal Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.
+Isothermal Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501) to award associate degrees.

 Office Hours

 The administrative offices of the College are open Monday through Friday from 8:00 a.m. to 4:30 p.m.